ava-labs/avalanchego/api/health/service.md

 The node periodically runs all health checks, including health checks for each chain.

-The frequency that health checks are run can be specified by [--health-check-frequency](/nodes/configure/avalanchego-config-flags).
+The frequency at which health checks are run can be specified with the [--health-check-frequency](/nodes/configure/avalanchego-config-flags.md) flag.

 ## Filterable Health Checks